LTLA/gesel-feedstock/README.md

 This can be used for HTTP range requests to obtain the identities of the sets that match tokens in their names or descriptions.

 The tokenization strategy is very simple - every contiguous stretch of ASCII alphanumeric characters or dashes (`-`) is treated as a token.
-Query strings should be processed in the same manner to generate tokens for matching against the indices.
+Query strings should be processed in the same manner to generate tokens for matching against `token`.
 Handling of `?` or `*` wildcards is at the discretion of the client implementation.

 `tokens-names.tsv.gz` is a Gzip-compressed version of `tokens-names.tsv`.